Rumindu/my-notes/TS-Academind/67getters-and-setters.md

 accounting.mostRecentReport = "Year End Report";

 //accessing data using getter
-//even we calling for function we aren't using perennates. just like accessing property in a class console.log(accounting.mostRecentReport);
+//even we calling for function we aren't using parenthesis. just like accessing property in a class console.log(accounting.mostRecentReport);

 ```